stevesaliman/intellij-steve-theme/elements.md

 http://www.jetbrains.org/intellij/sdk/docs/reference_guide/ui_themes/themes_extras.html#customizing-editor-scroll-bar-colors

-To change the Editor Scheme in the UI Theme, edit the sceme's XML file.
+To change the Editor Scheme in the UI Theme, edit the scheme's XML file.
 However Locally imported schemes will override whatever is in the theme.
 To fix this, Go to Preferences -> Editor -> Color Scheme.
 If the theme name shows up, and it is not in bold, you will need to delete the scheme and re-apply the theme